From Surviving to Thriving

 First Monday of the Month - Chick Flicks!
 The first Monday of the month at 1:00 pm in the Bride’s Room.
 Bring your own drink - popcorn provided!

 For more information, please contact Dawn McKnight email@example.com.

-At ZUMC, the Mens’ Ministry is a fairly casual group of men and we invite you to come join us just as you are.
+At ZUMC, the Mens’ Group is a fairly casual group of men and we invite you to come join us just as you are.
 No pre-requisites or stuffiness found here.
 We’re just men looking to become better at being the man God wants us to be.
-The Mens’ Ministry is committed to building Godly men and we do so through four types of activities: Fun, Help, Learn and Pray.
+The Mens’ Group is committed to building Godly men and we do so through four types of activities:

 Fun – doing things that allow us to enjoy the world God made for us.